Benjamin-Roger/individual-pension-actuarial-simulator/README.md

 ## How to start
 Clone this repo.
 Enter the folder.
-Type the command "npm i && npm start"
+Type the command "npm i && node app.js"